gkalpak/ng-slack-linkifier/README.md

   - Have a separate bookmarklet file, which:
     - Checks for stored code (e.g. in `IndexedDB`).
       - If available, loads and runs it.
-      - If not available, looks up the latest tag on GitHub, downloads the corresponding version from jsDelivr, stores  it (e.g. in `IndexeddB`) and runs it.
+      - If not available, looks up the latest tag on GitHub, downloads the corresponding version from jsDelivr, stores  it (e.g. in `IndexedDB`) and runs it.
       - Potentially, include a version of the code in the bookmarklet file as fallback.
     - When an update is available: Download from jsDelivr, store for future access (e.g. in `IndexedDB`) and run it.